OverkillGuy/literate-wordle/README.md

 or a blog post, with each explanation conjoined with a code block.
 A process called "tangling" extracts the code blocks to be generated into proper files.

-In this case, the novel is available in [wordle.org](./wordle.org), and tangles into this repository's code.
+In this case, the novel is available in file `wordle.org`, and tangles into this repository's code.

 Other than this file duplicating the entire repo's worth of code, the rest of